eclipse-hawkbit/hawkbit/README.md

 We are not providing an off the shelf installation ready hawkBit update server.
 However, we recommend to check out the [Example Application](examples/hawkbit-example-app) for a runtime ready Spring Boot based update server that is empowered by hawkBit.
 In addition we have [guide](https://github.com/eclipse/hawkbit/wiki/Run-hawkBit) for setting up a complete landscape.

+# API stability

+hawkBit is currently in '0.X' semantic version.
+That is due to the need that there is still content in hawkBit that is in need for refactoring.
+That includes the maven module structure, Spring Boot Properties, Spring Boot auto configuration as well as internal Java APIs (e.g. the [repository API](https://github.com/eclipse/hawkbit/issues/197) ).

+However, the external APIs (i.e. [Management API](https://github.com/eclipse/hawkbit/tree/master/hawkbit-mgmt-api), [DDI API](https://github.com/eclipse/hawkbit/tree/master/hawkbit-ddi-api), [DDI Artifact Download API](https://github.com/eclipse/hawkbit/tree/master/hawkbit-ddi-dl-api) and [DMF API](https://github.com/eclipse/hawkbit/tree/master/hawkbit-dmf-api) are on major version 'v1' and will be kept stable.

 # hawkBit (Spring boot) starters

 Next to the [Example Application](examples/hawkbit-example-app) we are also providing a set of [Spring Boot Starters](hawkbit-starters) to quick start your own [Spring Boot](https://projects.spring.io/spring-boot/) based application.